 - Q Does pancreatitis affect men differently than women?

 - Q What other conditions are found in people with pancreatitis?

-- Q Does pancreatitis affect children differently than adults?
+- Q Does acute pancreatitis affect children differently than adults?

 - Q How does chronic pancreatitis differ from acute pancreatitis?